dylan-lang/opendylan/README.rst

   ./configure --prefix=/opt/opendylan-current --with-gc-path=/path/to/boehm

-This will build a fully bootstrapped compiler with the first generation in ``Bootstrap.1/bin/dylan-compiler``, the second generation in ``Bootstrap.2/bin/dylan-compiler``, and the third in ``Bootstrap.3/bin/dylan-compiler``.
+By default, this will build a fully bootstrapped compiler with the first generation in ``Bootstrap.1/bin/dylan-compiler``, the second generation in ``Bootstrap.2/bin/dylan-compiler``, and the third in ``Bootstrap.3/bin/dylan-compiler``.
 The third generation will then be installed as ``/opt/opendylan-current/bin/dylan-compiler``.